KirbaGlowi/GlowiNES/README.md

-# KXPReloaded
+# GlowiNES
-KXPReloaded is a web-based Nintendo Entertainment System (NES) emulator built from the ground up to be a lightweight and user-friendly platform for reliving classic games.
+GlowiNES is a web-based Nintendo Entertainment System (NES) emulator using KXPReloaded to be a lightweight and user-friendly platform for reliving classic games.

 This project's core is powered by JavaScript, providing a seamless in-browser experience without the need for additional plugins.
 It is currently in active development, with future plans to release native clients for both Windows and Linux.